Lindstromer/docs/manual/box.rst

 .. attribute:: title

   The title of the meta box.
+This can't be empty, seamless mode will not show the title.

   When passing a string as the first argument for box method it will become `array('title' => 'the title')` automatic.

   Default value is **empty string**.